combust/mleap-docs/core-concepts/mleap-bundles.md

 3. `format` is the serialization format used to serialize this bundle
 4. `version` is a reference to the version of MLeap used to serialize the bundle
+5. `timestamp` defines when the bundle was serialized

 ### model.json